Ari-Zerner/journallm/README.md

 2. Verify that it's a valid ZIP file containing JSON files or a valid JSON file
 3. Check that the JSON structure matches the expected Day One format
 4. Run with `--debug` flag to see more detailed error information

+### Day One CLI not found
+If you see an error like `Day One CLI not found` when using `--add-to-journal`:
+1. Make sure Day One app is installed on your Mac
+2. Install the CLI tool by running: `sudo bash /Applications/Day\ One.app/Contents/Resources/install_cli.sh`
+3. Verify the installation by running: `dayone2 -h`

+### Journal not found in Day One
+If you see an error like `Journal not found in Day One`:
+1. Make sure you've specified the correct journal name (case-sensitive)
+2. Open Day One app and verify the journal exists
+3. If you're unsure of the journal name, try using `--add-to-journal` without specifying a journal name to use the default journal